natelandau/shell-scripting-templates/README.md

 - Function names use camel case surrounded by underscores: `_nameOfFunction_`
 - Local variable names use camel case with a starting underscore: `_localVariable`
-- Global variables are in ALL_CAPS with underscores seperating words
+- Global variables are in ALL_CAPS with underscores separating words
 - Exceptions to the variable an function naming rules are made for alerting functions and colors to ease my speed of programming.
 (Breaking years of habits is hard...)
 I.e. `notice "Some log item: ${blue}blue text${reset}` Where `notice` is a function and `$blue` and `$reset` are global variables but are lowercase.
 - Variables are always surrounded by quotes and brackets `"${1}"` (Overly verbose true, but a safe practice)
 - Formatting is provided by [shfmt](https://github.com/mvdan/sh) using 4 spaces for indentation